Leon Czolgosz

-While some American anarchists described his action as inevitable, motivated by what they saw as the country's brutal social conditions, others condemned Czolgosz for hindering the movement's goals by damaging its public perception.

 Early life

-Leon F. Czolgosz was born in Detroit, Michigan, on May 5, 1873.
-He was one of eight children born to the Polish-American family of Paul (Paweł) Czolgosz (1843–1944) and his wife Mary (Maria) Nowak.
-The family moved to Alpena, Michigan in 1880.
-When Leon was 10, and the family was living in Posen, Michigan, Czolgosz's mother died six weeks after giving birth to his sister, Victoria.
-In 1889, the Czolgoszes moved to Natrona, Pennsylvania, where Leon worked at a glass factory.
+Leon Frank Czolgosz was born in Detroit, Michigan, on May 5, 1873.
+Leon was fourth of eight children born to the Polish-American family of Paul (Paweł) Czolgosz and his wife Mary (Maryanna) Nowak.
+The family moved to Alpena, Michigan, in 1880.
+When Leon was 10 and the family was living in Posen, Michigan, Czolgosz's mother died six weeks after giving birth to his sister, Victoria.
+In 1889, the Czolgosz family moved to Natrona, Pennsylvania, where Czolgosz worked at a glass factory.
 At age 17, they moved to Cleveland, Ohio, where he found employment at the Cleveland Rolling Mill Company.

 After the economic crash of 1893, when the mill closed for some time and tried to reduce wages, the workers went on strike.
 With great economic and social turmoil around him, Czolgosz found little comfort in the Catholic Church and other immigrant institutions; he sought others who shared his concerns regarding injustice.
-He joined a moderate working man's socialist club, the Knights of the Golden Eagle, and eventually a more radical socialist group known as the Sila Club, where he became interested in anarchism.
+Czolgosz joined a moderate working man's socialist club, the Knights of the Golden Eagle, and eventually a more radical socialist group known as the Sila Club, where he became interested in anarchism.